LankyCyril/Kahlua/readme.md

 `require` imports kahlua and returns it as a table, which allows me to use its method (`global`) immediately and pass it itself as the first argument via colon.

+#### lines

+This is a very simple extension to `io.lines`.
+Sometimes it's useful to register EOF inside a loop, and `kahlua.lines`, instead of silently finishing at EOF like `io.lines` does, returns one more chunk which is a boolean `false`.

+**NB** it relies on the implementation of `io.lines`, so if you modified it in some way, you're on your own.